Marketing videos have changed a lot over the years. While they used to be associated with cheesiness, and a general lack of valuable information...

 Once you know who your target audience is made up of, and have one solid rendition of a customer to use as a sort of guide when it comes to making business decisions, it's time to change gears and look at their struggles.

-In doing so, you can figure out what your role in their lives are.
+In doing so, you can figure out what your role in their lives is.

 For example, maybe your audience as a whole suffers from an overall lack of homemaking skills.
 They don't know how to cook, how to make arts and crafts, and certainly how to entertain guests.